LucidtechAI/las-docs/data-training/confidence.md

 ---
-description: What you need to know about Confidence
+description: What you need to know about confidence
 ---

 # How to deal with uncertain predictions